arnellebalane/peanut/readme.md

-# VideoCall WebRTC
+# Peanut

-Video-calling application for the web using WebRTC.
+Video-calling application for the Web using WebRTC.

 ## License